Contemporary Arts Practice

 Why study Contemporary Arts Practice ?

-By exhibition, written papers and live presentations.
+You’ll be assessed entirely by coursework such as portfolios, exhibitions, written papers and live presentations.
 There are no written exams.

 International students should visit our international pages for more information about our entry requirements, fees and scholarships, and student support.